shonlittle/studio-schedule/prompt.md

 4. **Day-specific sheets** showing classes for each day of the week

+5. **Visual Schedule Output**:

+   - PNG image file showing the weekly schedule
+   - Classes displayed as colored blocks on a grid
+   - Time of day on Y-axis in 15-minute increments
+   - Rooms on X-axis (Room 1-4)
+   - Days arranged vertically in sequence
+   - Each class block labeled with class name and teacher name

 ### Optional Features

 If possible, please include these advanced features: